All about earthworms

-Fortunately, we’re entering a sort of earthworm Renaissance where people of all stripes—from farmers of sizable acreage to home gardeners tending a small bed—are coming to recognize that these hidden gems underlie much of earth’s bounty.
-In some parts of the world, agricultural areas are even going “no-till,” to safeguard them.
+Fortunately, we’re entering a sort of earthworm Renaissance where people of all stripes—from farmers of sizable acreage to home gardeners tending a small bed—are coming to recognize that these hidden gems underlie much of Earth’s bounty.
+In some parts of the world, agricultural areas are even going “no-till” to safeguard them.

 Background

-Earthworms are ancient.
+[pullquote]“...It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organized creatures.” — Charles Darwin (1881)[/pullquote]Earthworms are ancient.
 In 2002, Australian researchers found a fossilized trail in sandstone they believe was made by a worm-like animal perhaps 1.2 billion years ago.
-The fossil is not only the oldest evidence of the earthworm’s existence, but it also marks it as earth’s oldest multi-celled animal.
+The fossil is the oldest evidence of the earthworm’s existence and marks it as Earth’s oldest multi-celled animal.

 Types of earthworms